Does Your Work Matter?

 The Zero-Sum Game

-Perhaps the root of our problems with work treating it like a zero-sum game.
+Perhaps the root of our problems with work is treating it like a zero-sum game.
 Every hour spent at work takes away from time at home, right?
 Success at work must cost you something, right?

 But what if you genuinely enjoyed your work?
 What if your work made the world a better place?
 What if you learned and grew and became a better person every day?